Teen hikers rescued after days stuck in California snowstorm

 LOS ANGELES (AP) — When his 17-year-old son and friend headed off for a 10-day trek in the Southern California mountains, Cesar Ramirez said he wasn’t too worried.
-The teens were avid hikers with ample foods in their backpacks, a tent and snowshoes, plus extensive training and aspirations to join the military.
+The teens were avid hikers with ample food in their backpacks, a tent, and snowshoes, plus extensive training and aspirations to join the military.

 “They’ve told us, ‘We were already convinced we were going to die,’ ” said Ramirez, of Cypress, California.